Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-This qualification opens up a world of opportunity to be involved in influencing a broad number of social issue outcomes (such as healthy housing, youth development, Māori wellbeing, health promotion, gender analysis of policy), not only from a Government-down position, but also from an individual-, community- and society-up perspective.
+This qualification opens up a world of opportunity to be involved in influencing a broad number of social issue outcomes (such as healthy housing, youth development, Māori wellbeing, health promotion, gender analysis of policy).
+That is not only from a Government-down position, but also from an individual-, community- and society-up perspective.

-You will learn to apply your critical social policy analysis skills to a number of decision-making scenarios to result in better social outcomes.
-This decision-making can take many forms including a policy, project plan, submission, or even the strategic direction of an organisation.
+You’ll learn to apply your critical social policy analysis skills to a number of decision-making scenarios to result in better social outcomes.
+This decision-making can take many forms.
+That could include a policy, project plan, submission, or even the strategic direction of an organisation.

 You could work in areas such as:

 - policy analysis - public, private and third sector (NGOs, PPPs, not-for-profit, voluntary and charity organisations)

 - youth development